U77w41/Deep-Bidirectional-LSTM-Network-for-Textual-Sentiment-Analysis/README.md

 ## Usage

-1. **Model Training:** The code for training the deep biLSTM model is provided in the `train_model.py` script.
+1. **Model Training:** The code for training the deep BiLSTM model is provided in the `train_model.py` script.
 Adjust hyperparameters and paths as needed.

 2. **Cryptocurrency News Scraper:** The `google_news_scrap.py` script fetches the latest news articles.
 Configure sources and other parameters in the script.